biomchen/anthropic-claude-code-source/README.md

-> **Disclaimer:** This repository contains source code recovered from the source map (`cli.js.map`) bundled in the [`@anthropic-ai/claude-code@2.1.88`](https://www.npmjs.com/package/@anthropic-ai/claude-code/v/2.1.88) npm package.
-It is not an official source release by Anthropic.
-All rights belong to their respective owners.
+> **Disclaimer:** This repository contains source code recovered from the source map (`cli.js.map`) bundled in the [`@anthropic-ai/claude-code@2.1.88`](https://www.npmjs.com/package/@anthropic-ai/claude-code/v/2.1.88) npm package, which is not an official source release by Anthropic.
+All rights belong to its respective owners.

 # Claude Code